Computer Science (CS)

 CS 412.
 Software Engineering.
 (3 Credits)

 An introduction to the fundamental principles of software engineering.
 Formal software development techniques and high-level software tools are emphasized.
 Topics include object-oriented design and programming, software testing, quality and formal methods for software design.
-Prerequisite: CS 280 with a minimum grade of C- or instructor permission.
+Prerequisite: CS 280 with a minimum grade of C-.

 CS 415.
 Software Engineering II.
 (3 Credits)

 A continuation of study of the software lifecycle.
 Topics include methods and tools for the implementation, integration, testing and maintenance of large software systems, software development, test environments and quality assurance, team organization and management.
 Technical presentation methods and practice are emphasized.
 There is a significant group project.
-Prerequisite: CS 412 with a minimum grade of C- or instructor permission.
+Prerequisite: CS 412 with a minimum grade of C-.

 CS 425.
 Computational Geometry.
 (3 Credits)